minealtinli/minealtinli.github.io/_pages/academicculture.md

   </div>
 </div>
 <div class="caption text-center mt-2">
-  From defining “postdoc” to exploring long-term career prospects — we unpacked the challenges international researchers face and asked whether current frameworks, like the WissZeitVG, are aligned with the realities of postdoc life in Germany.
-We also exchanged ideas on how the system could evolve to better support future researchers.
+  From defining “postdoc” to exploring long-term career prospects, we unpacked the challenges international researchers face and asked whether current frameworks, like the WissZeitVG, are aligned with the realities of postdoc life in Germany.
+We also exchanged ideas on how the system could evolve to better support early career researchers.
 </div>